 In an original MS. diary in my possession written by Domenico Cappelli of Ascoli, who was Master of Ceremonies to five Popes—Alexander VII., Clement IX., Clement X., Innocent XI., and Alexander VIII.—he states that the custom of calling aloud three times the words 'Pater Sancte' was discontinued on the death of Clement X. in 1676.

-Likewise, no mention of such a ceremony occurs in the very full, minute-by-minute diary of Adriano Pierconti.
+Likewise, no mention of such a ceremony occurs in the very full, minute-by-minute diary of Adriano Pierconti in 1903.
 Nonetheless, the story of the hammer is transferred from one book to the next by author after author, with appropriate imaginative embellishments.

 The Rogito of July 21, 1903, reads as follows (Pierconti, 235-239):